 Sebaceous cysts fill with sebum and often form within sebaceous glands which make oil for the skin and hair.
 Ruptured or blocked sebaceous glands can lead to sebaceous cysts.

 These are less common than epidermoid cysts.

-These are benign cysts which can develop in the breasts when fluid collects near the breast glands.
+These are benign cysts that can develop in the breasts when fluid collects near the breast glands.
 This can cause pain or tenderness.

-Breast cysts commonly occur in female breast tissue of women in their 30s and 40s.
+Breast cysts commonly occur in the breast tissue of women in their 30s and 40s.